BaseVentura/openweather-cli/README.md

 # OpenWeather Map CLI
 This is a comamnd line interface for getting weather inforamation via https://home.openweathermap.org.

-To use the cli you need a free API key.
+To use the cli you will need a free API key.

-## Iteration one
+## Usage
-In This version the api key is hard coded into a config file.

-Since the package is not on npm ist needs to be installed from source:
+Since the tool is not published to npm u need install it via source:

-1. get the source
+1. clone the repository
-2. add your api key in weather.config.json
+2. build the project: `npm run build`
-3. install the tool: `npm i -g`
+3. install the tool globally: `npm i -g`

-Then call the app via:

-`weather: <cityName>`
+4. initialize the cli on fist use: `wheather --init`
+5. get the weather for yout favourite city or provide a cityName: `weather <cityname>`